MaCFP/macfp-db/Buoyant_Plumes/Sandia_Helium_Plume/Experimental_Data/README.md

+##Sandia Helium Plume Experimental Data

-The data for the Sandia heliumm plume is organized into three .csv files, one for each height, z, above the plume source.
+The data for the Sandia helium plume is organized into three .csv files, one for each height, z, above the plume source.

 Sandia_He_1m_p2.csv, z = 0.2 m